-Full Qualifier: A college-bound student-athlete may receive athletics aid (scholarship), practice and compete in the first year of enrollment at the Division I college or university.
+Full Qualifier: A college-bound student-athlete may practice, compete and receive athletics scholarships during their first year of enrollment at an NCAA Division I school.

-Academic Redshirt: A college-bound student-athlete may receive athletics aid (scholarship) in the first year of enrollment and may practice in the first regular academic term (semester or quarter) but may NOT compete in the first year of enrollment.
-After the first term is complete, the college-bound student-athlete must be academically successful at his/her college or university to continue to practice for the rest of the year.
+Academic Redshirt: A college-bound student-athlete may receive athletics scholarships during the first year of enrollment and may practice during the first regular academic term but may NOT compete in the first year of enrollment.

-Nonqualifier: A college-bound student-athlete cannot receive athletics aid (scholarship), cannot practice and cannot compete in the first year of enrollment.
+Nonqualifier: A college-bound student-athlete cannot practice, receive athletics scholarships or compete during their first year of enrollment at an NCAA Division I school.